Clinical UM Guideline

 Continued use of an air-fluidized bed is considered medically necessary until the ulcer is healed or, if healing does not continue, there is documentation in the medical record to show that:

-2. the use of the air-fluidized bed is medically necessary for wound management.
+2. The use of the air-fluidized bed is medically necessary for wound management.

 Not Medically Necessary: